pybender/cloudml-ui/ui/README.md

 * **notmin**: The CDN url of the library, nonminified, used create special builds for debugging purposes using grunt server:usecdn
-* **local**: The local path the library like 'bower_components/lib/somehting.js', this will be used generally in development using grunt server
+* **local**: The local path the library like 'bower_components/lib/somehting.js', this will be used generally in development using grunt server, also it will be used by karma to construct the test environment.

 NOTE: when adding a file in vendor.config.coffee watch out for coffee script indentations it should be, notice the indentation of external key after the comma